zendframework/zend-expressive/doc/book/usage-examples.md

     ],
 ];
 ```

+> #### Pipeline keys are ignored
+>
+> Keys in a `middleware_pipeline` specification are ignored.
+However, they can
+> be useful when merging several configurations; if multiple configuration files
+> specify the same key, then those entries will be merged.
+Be aware, however,
+> that the `middleware` entry for each, since it is an indexed array, will
+> merge arrays by appending; in other words, order will not be guaranteed within
+> that array after merging.
+If order is critical, define a middleware spec with
+> `priority` keys.

 The path, if specified, can only be a literal path to match, and is typically
 used for segregating middleware applications or applying rules to subsets of an